 The following table details the rationale for each element of the security problem definition.
-For all the objectives for the TOE, OT.OS\Update also ensures the authentication configuration is preserved during the OS update.
+For all the objectives for the TOE, OT.OS_Update also ensures the authentication configuration is preserved during the OS update.

-Element Rationale A.DEVICE_AUTH OE.User and OE.Watch cover A.DEVICE_AUTH ensuring the User owns and protects all the authentication credentials.
+Element Rationale A.DE- VICE_AUTH OE.User covers A.DEVICE_AUTH ensuring the User owns and protects all the authentication credentials.
 A.PERSO OE.Perso covers A.PERSO ensuring the provisioning process verifies the ownership of the provisioned cards.
 A.CDCVM OE.CDCVM covers A.CDCVM ensuring the Secure Element uses the TSF features when required.
-A.WATCH_USER OE.User and OE.Watch cover A.WATCH_USER ensuring the User of the device owns and protects their Apple Watch and related credentials.
+T.SKIMMING OT.User_Auth, OT.Auth_SE and OT.Payment ensure that an Apple Pay transaction or an Apple Cash transfer is always authenticated and authorized by the User.
+OT.User_Auth and OE.Genuine_Wallet ensure that the Apple release of a new OS or Apple Wallet application implementing the authentication functions and payment functions are controlled, and that it preserves the confidentiality and integrity of the authentication and payment data.
+OT.Passcode_Delete ensures that if the passcode is turned off, the Apple Pay and Biometric authentication are not available anymore.